-Tarrant Regional Water District monitors the raw water at all intake sites for Cryptosporidium, Giardia Lamblia and viruses.
+Tarrant Regional Water District monitors the raw water at all intake sites for Cryptosporidium, Giardia Lamblia, and viruses.
 The source is human and animal fecal waste in the watershed.

-The 2020 sampling showed low level detections of Cryptosporidium, Giardia Lamblia and viruses in some but not all of the water supply sources.
-No viruses were detected.
+The 2022 sampling showed occasional low level detections of Cryptosporidium, Giardia Lamblia, and viruses in some but not all of the water supply sources.

-Viruses are treated through disinfection processes.
-Cryptosporidium and Giardia Lamblia are removed through disinfection and/or filtration.
+These are either deactivated or removed through disinfection and/or filtration.